Keep well this winter

 smiling mum and toddler wearing jumpers in front of radiator

-The changing seasons can be one of the simple joys in life but cold weather can create challenges for all of us.
+The changing seasons can be one of the simple joys in life.
+But cold weather can create challenges for all of us.

 The UK Health Security Agency (UKHSA) and Met Office Cold-Health Alert system operates between 1 November and 31 March.